jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 > P(good link) = p.

+> Sample group - all possible outcomes of a random event

+sample group is some set of choosen links

+And choosing a link is a ☛ mutually exclusive random event.

 What is the probability:

 P(good | bad) = find good links under the contion that a bad link was found (etc.)